 But the number one reason to go solar is to save money.
 A Pew survey about solar found that 96% of people who have installed or will install solar do so to save money on electric bills - more than any other reason cited.

-It’s entirely possible to see big savings by using a professional solar company — that is, after all, the way that most people go solar.
-To cut down as much as possible on upfront costs, you may want to consider a do-it-yourself (DIY) installation.
-After all, it’s cheaper to do things yourself then to get someone else to do it for you!
+Now, it’s entirely possible to see big savings by using a professional solar company — that is, after all, the way that most people go solar.
+But if you want to lower your upfront costs as much as possible, you may want to consider a do-it-yourself (DIY) installation.
+After all, it’s cheaper to do things yourself rather than hiring someone else to do it for you!

 So what are the pros and cons of a DIY solar installation?
 And how does one go about completing one?

-I’ll answer those questions by covering all the pros and cons of a DIY solar panel installation, and then breaking down the process into six simple steps.
+I’ll answer those questions by looking at each major advantage and disadvantage of a DIY solar panel installation, and then breaking down the design and installation process into six simple steps.

 A DIY solar installation is the cheapest way to go solar — but it comes with risks.
 Image source: ABC

 What are the pros and cons of DIY solar panels?